MrAdhit/dealls-be-case-study/README.md

 Any response that is type of `application/json` are guaranteed to be the valid object data.\
 Every user-error is in type of `text/plain`, containing the short error description.

-I hosted the backend at `http://103.42.116.117:8023` so that you could quickly test everything.\
-See getting started for the credentials.

 ### Auth

 <details>